bogddan/laravel-redirector/README.md

 ### Security

-If you discover any security related issues, please email andrei.badea@Tofandel.ro instead of using the issue tracker.
+If you discover any security related issues, please email tofandel@tukan.hu instead of using the issue tracker.

 ### License